unyt-org/uix/docs/manual/3 JSX.md

 ## Using the `HTML` utility function instead of JSX

-If you don't want to use JSX, you can also just use the `HTML` function which provides the exact same functionality as JSX with JavaScript template strings:
+As an alternative to JSX, you can also use the `HTML` function which provides the exact same functionality as JSX with JavaScript template strings.

 JSX:
 ```tsx